Platform · Migration

 Architecture comparison

-Understand the difference between system-centered subscription stacks and Azotte management.
+Understand the difference between provider-centered subscription stacks and Azotte as the control layer.

 Compare architecture →